NikMir15/Nikunj-Portfolio/README.md

 # Portfolio

 ## Overview
-This project showcases a practical software solution built as part of my Cloud & Enterprise Computing journey.
+This project showcases a practical software solution built as part of my projects.
 It focuses on backend development, clean architecture, and real-world problem solving using modern development practices.

 ---